mikerae/html-and-css-essentials-portfolio-project/README.md

 ## Implemented Features
 ### Navigation Bar and Footer
 #### Navigation Bar
 A navigation bar is fixed to the top of every display screen.
 This has links to each of the site sections on the right of the navigation bar.
-The Logo on the right of the navigation bar is linked to the Enjoy Fire! section (home section).
+The Logo on the left of the navigation bar is linked to the Enjoy Fire! section (home section).

 ![Navigation Bar](/assets/images/navbar.png)